n1ru4l/envelop/packages/plugins/resource-limitations/README.md

   plugins: [
     // ... other plugins ...
     useResourceLimitations({
+      nodeCostLimit: 500000, // optional, default to 500000
+      paginationArgumentMaximum: 100, // optional, default to 100
+      paginationArgumentMinimum: 1, // optional, default to 1
       paginationArgumentScalars: ['ConnectionInt'], // optional, use if connections use a different scalar type as the argument instead of `Int`
-      nodeCostLimit: 500000, // optional, default to 500000
       extensions: false, // set this to `true` in order to add the calculated const to the response of queries }),
   ],